MosslightStudio/solid-pwa-prototype/README.md

 ## Description
-A prototype template for creating a [PWA](https://web.dev/learn/pwa/progressive-web-apps/) using solid-js and serving them using express-js.
+A prototype template for creating a [PWA](https://web.dev/learn/pwa/progressive-web-apps/) using SolidJS and serving them using ExpressJS.

 ## Usage
 Ensure [pnpm](https://pnpm.io/) is installed.